Boyle-Lab/NanoPal-and-Cas9-targeted-enrichement-pipelines/README.md

 ## Guide RNA design pipeline

-We have included three bash files for guide RNA design: bash.alu.sh, bash.line1.sh bash.sva.sh in the RNA.design.pipelines folder.
+We have included three bash files for guide RNA design: `bash.alu.sh`, `bash.line1.sh`, and `bash.sva.sh` in the `RNA.design.pipelines` folder.

-We also included the consensus sequences for different categories of mobile elements used for the design in the lib folder.
+We also included the consensus sequences for different categories of mobile elements used for the design in the `lib` folder.

 Requires:
 ```